ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 > Create a machine learning application that can receive HTTP requests
 > and can optionally be deployed as a containerized app.

-That's quite a mouthful, so let's break it down a bit:
+Let's break it down a bit:

-1. **"Create a machine learning application..."**: this should be a model that receives an input, applies the necessary transformations, and gives an output.
+1. **"Create a machine learning application..."**: this should be a model that receives an input, applies the necessary transformations, and returns an output.
 This can be anything, and it depends on what you're comfortable with.
 It could be a language model that measures sentiment, an OCR model that gives bounding boxes or a standard classifier given an arbitrary set of